kenokaicer/kanpachian/Readme.md

 - Change SteasByEvent enum to Class (load list when program starts)
 - SteasByEvent is loading list when program starts, change that to a controller call only when needed
 - Change Category enum to Class
+- add image to events (then to bd)
+- rename properties to atributes when calling magic set

+DONE?
+- SeatsByEvent has new atribute private $eventByDate; // Class EventByDate fix everyting that implies that

 TO DO

 - Typehint models with object
 - CreditCard should check if null when making a payment
-- add image to events (then to bd)

-- Fix BD for SeatsByEvent
+- Fix BD for SeatsByEvent and purchaes, n:n table in between
-- SeatsByEvent has new atribute private $eventByDate; // Class EventByDate fix everyting that implies that
-- rename properties to atributes when calling magic set
 - fix theaterDao try-catchs (use eventByDate as reference)